LeonardoZanotti/LAMP-deploy/README.md

 $ sudo a2dissite html_test.conf
 ```

-And its done, our project is hosted on `localhost`
+And its done, our project is hosted on `localhost`.

 ### Some considerations
 The html file should be named as **index.html**.
 If not, you should declare the main file in the DocumentRoot field inside the .conf file.

-If you want to access your virtual host through the ServerName or ServerAlias you should do the following.
+If you want to access your virtual host through the ServerName or ServerAlias you should do the following:
-**Attention!
-Your ServerName and ServerAlias couln't exist (so be creative and invent some weird url =D)**
 ```bash
 # Open the hosts manager file
 $ sudo nano /etc/hosts